AI Search Conversion Rates for E-Commerce: Every Data Point in One Place (2025-2026)

 The AOV caveat: ChatGPT traffic spends less per order

-Traffic volume: still small, growing impossibly fast
+Traffic volume: still small, growing absurdly fast

 4,700% YoY growth in AI-referred traffic